All Mythgard Academy classes are recorded for download via iTunes U, podcast, or directly from our website.

 In addition, we sponsor regional activities, such as the Mythgard Midatlantic Speculative Fiction Symposium.

-The alter ego of Professor Corey Olsen, President of the Mythgard Institute and tenured English professor at Washington College, helms a podcast series with downloads from around the world – and even some celebrity fans.
-With over one hundred Tolkien-centric lectures online and upwards of one million downloads, Professor Olsen leads the charge in online Medieval studies.
+The alter ego of Dr. Corey Olsen, President of Signum University, helms a podcast series with downloads from around the world – and even some celebrity fans.
+With over three hundred Tolkien-centric lectures online and upwards of one million downloads, Professor Olsen leads the charge in online Medieval studies.

 Exploring The Hobbit